ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in the Azure Data Factory.
 When you click on publish, it takes the changes from the collaboration branch i.e master in this case, creates ARM templates, and pushes them in the **adf_publish** branch.

-Now let's go ahead and publish the changes.

 ## Step 2: Add the Azure pipelines' files in the *adf_publish* branch

-1. Clone the repo that you created above on your computer and checkout the **adf_publish** branch.
+1. Clone the repo on your computer, that you created above and checkout the **adf_publish** branch.

+- git clone <URL-OF-YOUR-REPO>
+- git checkout adf_publish

 2. Download the files required for Azure DevOps Pipeline by clicking [here](./pipeline-files.zip).